Traditional businesses in India thrive due to personal service, cultural relevance, and local trust.

 Here are the key reasons why traditional businesses still thrive in India:

-- Strong Community Trust – Long-standing relationships with local customers build unmatched loyalty.
+Strong Community Trust – Long-standing relationships with local customers build unmatched loyalty, a hallmark of many small-scale family businesses.

-- Cash-Based Transactions – Many customers still prefer cash or UPI for day-to-day purchases.
+Cash-Based Transactions –Many customers still prefer cash or UPI for day-to-day purchases, a major factor in the success of cash-based businesses in India.

 Traditional businesses face several challenges in today’s rapidly evolving landscape.
 Here are some key challenges: